Levidre/Ghost-Jam-2021/shell/cyan/readme.txt

-This is the Red Shell for the Among Us Ghost.
+This is the Cyan Shell for the Among Us Ghost.

 - GhostJam 2021 -